Green Mountain and Tahuya State Forest

 Gold Creek Trail, in Green Mountain State Forest, ascends through forested land and meadows.
 Hikers can continue on Vista Trail and up around a beaver pond.

 Directions: Turn right on Holly Road from Seabeck Highway and continue 2.2 miles.
 Turn left on Tahuya Lake Road NW.
 Go 1.3 miles.
 Turn left on Gold Creek Road.
 Go 1.6 miles to site entrance on left.
+Get directions.

 Green Mountain Horse Camp offers access to 13 miles of trails for horseback riding, mountain biking, fishing, hunting, and camping.
 Vehicle access to this site is not available year-round.
+Green Mountain Horse Camp is open on weekends from 9 a.m. to 6 p.m. from Memorial Day to Labor Day annually.
+Campsites can accommodate up to a 25-foot RV, though size may vary by site.

-Green Mountain is the second highest peak on the Kitsap peninsula at 1,639 feet elevation.
+Green Mountain is the second-highest peak on the Kitsap Peninsula at 1,639 feet elevation.
 It has views of the Puget Sound, the Olympic Mountains, the Seattle skyline, and Mount Rainier.
 Vehicle access to this site is not available year-round.

 Directions: Follow Wildcat Trailhead directions.
 Continue west on Holly Road.
 2.2 miles.
 Turn left on Tahuya Lake Road NW.
 Go .9 miles to and turn left on Green Mountain Road.
-Go 2.7 miles to junction.
+Go 2.7 miles to the junction.
 Turn right 1.3 miles to vista.

 Green Mountain State Forest’s Wildcat Trail is a steep trail that follows a road formerly used for timber harvest access through many plant varieties.
 As the trail ascends look for views of the surrounding area.